vkarani/project-four/README.md

 ## Database
 - Tables
 * user                  --- has user information
 * friend_user           --- pivot from user to user, for friends
 * destinations          --- has info about destinations
 * categories            --- has info on the type of destination i.e. hotel, park, etc
 * category_destination  --- pivot between category and destination
-* comments              --- comments about destinations              |
+* comments              --- comments about destinations
 * visitdates            --- itinerary information
 * destination_visitdate --- pivot between destinations and visitdates

-TODO...
+## Operations
+* CREATE                --- can add users, comments, itineraries
+* READ                  --- can read from all tables to update UI
+* UPDATE                --- can update comments
+* DELETE                --- can delete friends, your own comments